learningequality/velox/docs/advanced-usage-vms.md

 ## Known issues

 ### "unreachable: true", "Host key verification failed"
-This usually happens if you destroy and re-create vagrant machines (`vagrant destroy` and `vagrant up`) so you have to remove the ssh keys from the old VM.
+This usually happens if you destroy and re-create vagrant machines (`vagrant destroy` and `vagrant up`), so you have to remove the ssh keys from the old VM.

-The following command removes all keys belonging to the VM ip address from your `known_hosts` file:
+The following command removes all keys belonging to the VM IP address from your `known_hosts` file:

 * `ssh-keygen -f ~/.ssh/known_hosts -R 192.168.109.100`